fjoniyz/ganges/wiki.md

 - API to make this data available for OPERATE tech

 #### E-Mobilität
+- Transformed with Kafka and loaded in the database
-- the data is not raised in different phases of the Costumer Journey -> data assigned to specific use case
+- The data is not raised in different phases of the Costumer Journey -> data assigned to specific use case